Arbitration Chambers Tras Street logo

 • Associate, various Danish law firms (1985 – 1995)

-Dr Schiersing has been appointed as arbitrator, often presiding arbitrator/chairman, as well as emergency arbitrator by e.g. the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the Singapore International Arbitration Centre (SIAC), the Stockholm Chamber of Commerce (SCC), the Hong Kong International Arbitration Centre (HKIAC), the DIFC-LCIA Arbitration Centre (DIFC-LCIA), the Dubai International Arbitration Centre (DIAC), the Korean Commercial Arbitration Board (KCAB), the Arbitration Foundation of Southern Africa (AFSA), the Finland Arbitration Institute (FAI), The Court of Arbitration at the Polish Chamber of Commerce in Warsaw (Sakig/PCC) and the Danish Institute of Arbitration (DIA).
+Dr Schiersing has been appointed as arbitrator, often sole arbitrator or presiding arbitrator/chairperson, as well as emergency arbitrator, by e.g. the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA) (including under the LCIA India Rules), the Singapore International Arbitration Centre (SIAC), the Stockholm Chamber of Commerce (SCC), the Dubai International Arbitration Centre (DIAC), the Korean Commercial Arbitration Board (KCAB), the Hong Kong International Arbitration Centre (HKIAC), the Arbitration Foundation of Southern Africa (AFSA), the Finland Arbitration Institute (FAI), the DIFC-LCIA Arbitration Centre (DIFC-LCIA), The Court of Arbitration at the Polish Chamber of Commerce in Warsaw (Sakig/PCC) and the Danish Institute of Arbitration (DIA).
 Also, he is sitting arbitrator in various ad hoc arbitrations, including under the UNCITRAL Arbitration Rules.
-He furthermore has experience in acting as umpire or as arbitrator in arbitral tribunals with an umpire structure.

-Dr Schiersing further accepts select appointments as mediator in commercial disputes where his command of international legal principles and understanding of different legal cultures can be of service to the parties.
+He accepts select appointments as a mediator in commercial disputes where his command of international legal principles and understanding of different legal cultures can be of service to the parties.

 Who’s Who Legal (Arbitration 2019) states: Niels Schiersing is a stand-out name in global dispute resolution who is widely endorsed as "an excellent arbitrator".
 He excels in complex contractual matters in commercial and investment arbitrations.